wmlynar/extended-kalman-filter/README.md

 In code this is achieved by subclassing StateModel and ObservationModel.
 They are beaing separated in order to provide ability to fuse different kind of observations.

-Below is Java implementation of above formulas of the state equation
+Below is Java implementation of above formulas of the state equation.
+As you can see one only needs to provide non-zero values:

 ```
 public class Linear1dProcessModel extends ProcessModel {